Together we inspire and succeed

 PTA -Parent Teacher Association

 PTA stands for Parent Teacher Association, – parents, teachers and other staff working together to provide occasions where the children and their families can have fun together and raise money for the school at the same time.
-All parents, grandparents, and relatives are considered to be a PTA member and are welcome not only to support the fundraising, but also to enjoy the social interaction it offers.
+All staff, parents, grandparents, and relatives are considered to be a PTA member and are welcome not only to support the fundraising, but also to enjoy the social interaction it offers.
 Our latest newsletter can be found on the documents tab under newsletters.

 We are a small but active group that bring parents and staff together with a mutual interest in supporting our school.
 We raise money for non-curricular activities or to provide additional resources for the children that cannot be squeezed from the school budget.
 For example, we have provided the outside shelter and a variety of play equipment.
-We also fund the coaches for educational trips and the annual panto.
+We also help fund the coaches for educational trips and the annual panto.

 Our current target